-Report the number of victims who were served, partially served, and not served with Underserved Program funds during the current reporting period.
+Report the number of victims who were served, partially served, and not served with Restorative Practices Program funds during the current reporting period.
 Report an unduplicated count.
 This means that each victim who requested or received services during the current reporting period should be counted only once in that reporting period.
 Report victims in each reporting period that they request services.
 Do not report secondary victims in this question.
-Secondary victims will be reported in Victim Services Question 6.